dojonorth/fun-basics-dojo/README.md

 > "A monad is just a monoid in the category of endofunctors, what's the probleⅿ?"

 And people wonder why this stuff is considered inacessible.
 Anyhow, monads have a semi-mythical status in computing, in particular for being hard to understand.
-During the course of researching this dojo I read a few posts by people freaking out that it was impossible to understand them without a total grasp of the underlying maths.
+During the course of researching this dojo I read a few posts by people freaking out that it was impossible to understand them without a total grasp of the underlying maths, so don't even try.
 I'm going to try anyway...

 As [has been pointed out](https://bartoszmilewski.com/2016/11/21/monads-programmers-definition/) people end to overestimate their complexity, as they conflate the myriad of applications with the concept itself.
 A good analogy I read compared them to duct tape: If you tried to describe duct tape in terms of it's applications then you might say things along the lines of: